 RESOURCES

-Notes: As I planned my trip to the Rohwer Heritage Site, and then dug deeper into the history and community surrounding the WWII Japanese American Concentration Camp experience, these are some of the organizations, articles, and artists that helped further my knowledge.
+Notes: As I planned my trip to the Rohwer site, and then dug deeper into the history and community surrounding the WWII Japanese American concentration camp experience, these are some of the organizations, articles, and artists that helped further my knowledge.
 Each site/work/ariticle lead me to something new.
 Special shout out to Densho for being an absolutely thriving, forward-thinking archive and all-around resource, as well as the artist G. Funo O'Kain, who is creating amazing, site-specific works.
 While on the road to Rohwer, AK, I found O'kain's work via Instagram - grateful that I did.
 Be sure to check it out.
 Have a great resource I should add?
 Send it to me!

 MAJOR HUBS OF INFORMATION